JScott/robot_sweatshop/README.md

 The server isn't much help without a job to run.
 Run `sudo -E sweatshop job <name>` to create a new job or edit an existing one.

 You can also use `sudo -E sweatshop config` to create and edit a user configuration at `/etc/robot_sweatshop/config.yaml`.

+Not sure if your job is valid?
+Run `sweatshop job --inspection <name>` to see if there's something you overlooked.

 # Security